Conflict Resolution and ADR in the Age of AI and Tech: Human-Centered, AI-Empowered Resolution

 Rationale and Strategic Significance

-Conflicts and disputes worldwide are increasing in both frequency and intensity, often driven by cultural divisions, identity-based tensions, power imbalances, and longstanding grievances.
+Conflicts, disputes, and social challenges worldwide are increasing in both frequency and intensity, often driven by cultural divisions, identity-based tensions, power imbalances, and longstanding grievances.
 At the same time, dispute resolution systems are becoming more complex, with uneven professional standards that limit consistency, effectiveness, and public confidence.
-Although conflict resolution and alternative dispute resolution mechanisms provide effective, empathetic, and human-centered alternatives to litigation, inconsistent definitions and methods continue to create fragmentation within the field.
+Although conflict resolution and alternative dispute resolution mechanisms provide effective, empathetic, and human-centered alternatives to litigation, inconsistent definitions, methods, and tools continue to create fragmentation within the field.
 Emerging AI and technological tools offer promising analytical and efficiency gains, yet they also raise serious concerns regarding bias, confidentiality, procedural fairness, human empathy, and institutional legitimacy.

 This conference helps position George Mason University Korea, with its Conflict Analysis and Resolution (CAR) Program, and the Peace and Conflict Studies Center Asia (PACSC Asia) as a regional hub in responsible innovation by convening cross-disciplinary dialogue that integrates scholarship with CR, ADR, AI/Tech governance, and practitioner experience.
 Likewise, this conference highlights GRO’s deep professional expertise, its myriad practitioners, and its dynamic training and certificate programs.